DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 handle it for us.
 The only rule is to be consistent with the amount of indentation you use in your program.

+At the end of the code, we **call** the function twice, once with the values `5` and `False` for its arguments, and then a second time with the values `2.5` and `True`.
+We print out both values right away.
+This code is just here to test that the function worked, and we'll replace it with something more substantial.

 ## One function, many calculations

 Now that we have a function that prints a box, what else can we get?
 Delete the